The Saint Nicholas festivities in Nancy

 The two high points of the winter season in eastern France are the Christmas Market in Strasbourg and the Saint Nicholas Festivities in Nancy!

 Saint Nicholas is traditionally celebrated throughout Lorraine, but it’s in Nancy that the liveliest and most lavish festivities take place.
 The official feast day of Saint Nicholas is 6 December, but the patron saint of Lorraine deserves more than just one day of celebration!
 The highlight of the festivities is the first weekend in December, when people flood the streets to enjoy two days of parades and processions, floats and music, and of course sweets and confectionery.
 Each year the city invites a guest of honour to join in the traditional celebrations.

-Every evening during the seven weeks of festivities, the Saint Nicholas son et lumière retells the legend of the three children rescued by Saint Nicholas from the evil butcher.
+Every evening during the six weeks of festivities, the Saint Nicholas son et lumière retells the legend of the three children rescued by Saint Nicholas from the evil butcher.